When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Tensegrity Sculpture

-It is straightforward to build, fascinating to look at, and you’ll have the bonus of watching everyone’s face as they try to figure out how it works.
+It relies on tension and balance to look like it is floating.
+It is straightforward to build, and you get the bonus of watching people try to figure out how gravity isn’t pulling it down.

 A Working Nightlight

-This nightlight is built from Duplo, but it might be too challenging for a little one to build themselves.
-Instead, we used this as a LEGO building idea for one of our sons to build with his little brother.
+This nightlight is built from Duplo, though it might be tricky for a toddler to build solo.
+We used this project as a bonding activity for an older sibling to help a younger one.

 Vase

-These vases are simple to build, but they are also a useful teaching tool.
+These vases are simple to build and double as a teaching tool.

-When your child has built one, ask them to build another but in different colors or with a specific pattern of stripes.
-Then have them list the parts they will need, using only what they learned from the first vase build.
+Once your child builds one, ask them to build another in a different color or pattern.
+Have them list the parts they need based on what they learned from the first build.

 Drink Coasters

-Some LEGO building ideas provide a kind of meditative therapy, and this is one of them.
+Some LEGO ideas are like meditation.
+This is one of them.

 Battleship Game